 The town also has a few hospitals which have 100 years or so of history.
 The St. Bernard’s hospital was once an asylum, which was opened in 1831 and renamed to St. Bernard’s in 1937.
 Nowadays, half of the original asylum has been turned into flats.

-Our technical staff have been checked by the governments scheme operators; We have signed up to a code of practice that ensures we provide insurance, health and safety checks and customer good customer care.
+Peerless Windows have been registered with the Trust Mark Logo.
+This means that our technical staff have been checked by the governments scheme operators; We have signed up to a code of practice that ensures we provide insurance, health and safety checks and customer good customer care.
 We will inform you of any building regulations that must be met and may be able to give the certificates you need.